7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Park(ing) Day: One Space Changed Cities

 2005, San Francisco.
 A design studio paid the meter for a parking space, rolled out sod, added a bench.
 Called it a park for eight hours.
-That was the whole intervention.
+That was the whole micro-civic intervention.
 One parking space.
 One day.

 Birch Street: Duct Tape to Policy

 Boston residents used duct tape and milk crates to turn a street into a pedestrian plaza.
 Completely temporary.
 Looked janky.
 But people used it.
 Kids played there.
 Neighbors sat and talked.
+This scrappy micro-civic intervention worked.

 City came to remove it and found themselves stuck.
 Take down something that’s working and making people happy?
 Eventually they authorized permanent construction using almost the exact design the community created with duct tape.
-The temporary installation was proof of concept.
+The temporary micro-civic intervention was proof of concept.
 Without it, those residents would still be in meetings requesting a plaza and being told there’s no budget.

 The Philly Lot Transformation